The Hokitika Gorge Walk (2026 Guide)

 The gorgeous turquoise blue colour of the Hokitika Gorge is the main reason visitors come to do the walk and explore the area.

-One of the best parts about this awesome water is that its colour can be slightly different on any day.
+One of my favourite things about this awesome water is that its colour can be slightly different on any day.
 On clear days the sunshine really brings out the green hues of the water.
 On cloudier days the water can look a slightly paler blue colour.

 So why is the water in the Hokitika Gorge so blue?
 The awesome colour is created by the combination of the glacier fed water and ‘rock flour’.
 Rock flour is tiny grains of silt sized pulverised rock.
 When light hits these particles, it absorbs and reflects it to create the turquoise colour you see in the gorge.

 Be warned: The Hokitika Gorge will not always be a shade of blue.
-After heavy rain the water will turn grey due to excess sediment being washed into the water.
+After heavy rain will turn the water grey due to excess sediment being washed into it.

 Is it safe for swimming?